guumaster/resume/gustavo-marin.resume.md

 - **Konstellation.io** (Oct 2018 – present)
     - Open-source software to build, deploy and evolve AI solutions at any scale.
 I have being involved in this project since its beginnings, helping the product owner to shape his vision into a viable MVP software, the architecture and its components, and later its final implementation.
 This project is a great challenge, as there is no other specific software to help close the gap between science teams and developers and devops teams.
 As part of this project I am working on several phases, coding Golang services, designing the function as a service approach, as well as helping with the deep integration needed with Kubernetes services and APIs.

-    - Keywords: Golang, Node.JS, Python, GraphQL, MongoDB, NATS streaming, Kubernetes, CI/CD, Machine Learning, MLOps.
+    - Keywords: Golang, Node.JS, Python, REST, gRPC, GraphQL, MongoDB, NATS streaming, Kubernetes, GitOps, CI/CD, Machine Learning, MLOps, shell scripting
     - Site: https://www.konstellation.io